 - Mocha cookies: Add a small amount of ground coffee or instant espresso into your dry ingredients.

 - Chocolate chunks: Chop up your favorite chocolate bar and fold them in.
-I do this in banana zucchini muffins.

 - Sprinkle of sea salt: Flaky sea salt and chocolate, yum!